AI Summary of Peer-Reviewed Research

 Research area:MacroeconomicsMonetary Policy and Economic ImpactFiscal policy

-What the researchers tested: The study examined determinants of inflation volatility in Tunisia using a theoretical game-theory framework and two empirical approaches: a binary threshold nonlinear autoregressive distributed lag (NARDL) model, which is used to study long-run relationships, and a Markov-switching GARCH (MS-GARCH) model, which is used to model changing volatility over time.
+The study examined determinants of inflation volatility in Tunisia, focusing on CBI, economic transparency, and macroeconomic fundamentals.
+It combined a game-theory framework with a binary threshold nonlinear autoregressive distributed lag model (NARDL, a way to examine long-run relationships that may differ across regimes) and a Markov-switching GARCH model (MS-GARCH, a method for tracking changing volatility over time).

 Key points

-• High legal independence was slightly associated with higher inflation fluctuations in a binary regime.
+• High legal independence slightly increased inflation fluctuations in one binary specification.

-• Under fiscal pressure, greater CBI substantially reduced inflation volatility.
+• Under fiscal pressure, greater central bank independence reduced inflation volatility.

-• Economic transparency generally increased short-term volatility but stabilized inflation when fiscal signals were credible.
+• Economic transparency tended to raise short-term volatility but helped stabilize inflation with credible fiscal signals.

-• Broad money volatility was strongly destabilizing; industrial production and the real exchange rate were largely insignificant.
+• Broad money volatility was strongly destabilizing, while industrial production and the real exchange rate were largely insignificant.

 Disclosure